Editor Mohan

 Mohan (born as Mohammed Jinnah Abdul Khader), better known as Editor Mohan is an Indian film editor turned producer, distributor, and screenwriter known for his works in Telugu and Tamil language films.
 He is the owner of the production companies M. M. Movie Arts, and M. L. Movie Arts.

 Personal life

 Mohammed Jinnah Abdul Khader was born in Tirumangalam, Madurai in Tamil Nadu.
 At a young age, he was adopted by actor K. A. Thangavelu who renamed him as Mohan.
 Mohan would frequently accompany Thangavelu to film sets where he learnt the art of film editing, a profession he entered on growing up.

-Mohan is married to Varalakshmi, who belongs to a Hindu family.
+Mohan is married to Varalakshmi (credited in films as V. R. Lakshmi), who belongs to a Hindu family.
 He reportedly converted from Islam to Hinduism for marriage.
 They have two sons: Mohan Raja, a film director, and Ravi Mohan, an actor.
 They have a daughter, Roja, who is a dentist.

 Career

 Mohan began his career as a film editor and worked on approximately 200 films across various languages.
 He later transitioned into production, producing 10 Telugu films and 5 Tamil films.
 Additionally, he dubbed 60 Telugu films into Tamil.